Keyfactor/godaddy-caplugin/readme_source.md

 4. **GoDaddy Shopper ID**

-    To synchronize certificates issued by the GoDaddy CA, the GoDaddy AnyCA REST plugin needs to know your Shopper ID (shown as Customer # on the GoDaddy website).
+    To synchronize certificates issued by the GoDaddy CA, the GoDaddy AnyCA Gateway REST plugin needs to know your Shopper ID (shown as Customer # on the GoDaddy website).
 The Shopper ID is a number with a max length of 10 (e.g., 1234567890).
 To find your Shopper ID, sign into [GoDaddy](https://www.godaddy.com/) and click on your name dropdown on the top right.
 The Shopper ID is shown as **Customer #** in this dropdown.